talreiss/Mean-Shifted-Anomaly-Detection/README.md

 ```
 Where n indicates the id of the normal class.

+Use the ```--angular``` flag to jointly optimize the mean-shifted contrastive loss and the angular center loss.

 To run experiments on different datasets, please set the path in utils.py to the desired dataset.

 ## Citation